-As my knee became more painful I’d come home from work, swallow an ibuprofen with a glass of water and immediately try to elevate my leg to reduce swelling.
-Although my knee doesn’t swell too much I was always proactive with my care.
+As my knee became more painful I would come home from work, swallow an ibuprofen with a glass of water and immediately try to elevate my leg to reduce swelling.
+Although my knee didn’t swell often, I was always proactive with my care.

 I viewed knee replacement as inevitable and wanted to do everything possible to delay it.
 I hoped the technology and procedure would become more advanced and in the meantime I could remain mobile.